kumar9249/GRIP-TSF/README.md

 # GRIP-TSF
-Task Solutions for Graduate Rotational Internship Program at The Sparks Foundation for Jan'21 batch.
+Task Solutions of Graduate Rotational Internship Program at The Sparks Foundation for Jan'21 batch.